bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/docs/design-principles.md

 When something goes wrong, it is important that you have breadcrumbs to trace the mistake to its source in the codebase.
 In React, props and state are those breadcrumbs.

 If you see something wrong on the screen, you can open React DevTools, find the component responsible for rendering, and then see if the props and state are correct.
-If they are, you know that the problem is in the component’s `render()` function, or some function that is called by `render()`.
+If they are, you know that the problem is in the component's `render()` function, or some function that is called by `render()`.
 The problem is isolated.

 If the state is wrong, you know that the problem is caused by one of the `setState()` calls in this file.
 This, too, is relatively simple to locate and fix because usually there are only a few `setState()` calls in a single file.